NikKowPHP/social-brain/chapters/chapter-5.md

 ### **Chapter 5: The Social Brain's Dashboard**
 #### A Deep Dive into the SCARF Model

+The tense conversation with Mark had left a mark on Maria.
+She was starting to see the 'bugs' in her own communication style but felt like she was debugging in the dark.
+The constant pressure of the Phoenix Project timeline felt like a countdown clock, amplifying every small friction within the team.
+It was in that state of mind that the email from her boss landed...

-The email from her boss was short and brutal: *“David is questioning our server budget in the leadership sync.
+The email was short and brutal: *“David is questioning our server budget in the leadership sync.
 He’s framing it as a ‘vanity project.’
 We need to get our numbers locked down, now.”*

 The political pressure landed just an hour before her weekly team sync, a meeting Maria already dreaded.
 The external threat made the internal friction feel unbearable.
 She now understood that her bluntness could cause neurological pain and that power dynamics changed the rules of engagement, but she still felt like she was flying blind.